 A: All co-parenting relationships have challenges.
-It sounds like you ex is pushing your boundaries and using the items that belong to your son as a reason to engage with you.
+It sounds like your ex is pushing your boundaries and using the items that belong to your son as a reason to engage with you.

-My suggestion is that you have a list of most commonly used items that travel back and forth with your son at every exchange to avoid the hassle of mid-week item drop offs.
-This may seem a bit rigid but will certainly defuse the situation and set the ground work for a better co-parenting relationship.
+My suggestion is that you have a list of the most commonly used items that travel back and forth with your son at every exchange to avoid the hassle of mid-week item drop-offs.
+This may seem a bit rigid but will certainly defuse the situation and set the groundwork for a better co-parenting relationship.

 *Any guidance provided is not covered by solicitor client privilege, nor is it taking into consideration all of the facts of your matter beyond those in the question.
 The legal information is specific to British Columbia Law.
 If you want a more thorough and case-specific analysis of your legal matter please CONTACT US to arrange a consultation.